Launch a Governed

 Permission & Privacy

-The agent inherits your existing access controls.
+The desk inherits your existing access controls.
 Employees see only what they are already entitled to see.
 Microsoft Purview sensitivity labels and DLP keep PII and confidential HR content out of scope by design.

 03